Bourgeois contact structures: tightness, fillability and applications: Abstract

 \section{Abstract}

 Given a contact structure on a manifold $V$ together with a supporting open book decomposition, Bourgeois gave an explicit construction of a contact structure on $V \times \mathbb{T}^2$.
-We prove that all such structures are universally tight in dimension $5$, independent on whether the original contact manifold is tight or overtwisted.
+We prove that all such structures are universally tight in dimension $5$, independent on whether the original contact manifold is itself tight or overtwisted.

-In arbitrary dimensions, we give very restrictive obstructions to the existence of strong symplectic fillings of Bourgeois manifolds, from which we obtain broad families of new examples of weakly but not strongly fillable contact $5$--manifolds, and the first examples of weakly but not strongly fillable contact structures in all odd dimensions.
-In particular, we answer negatively a question of Lisi--Marinkovi\'c--Niederkr\"uger concerning the strong fillability of the Bourgeois contact manifold associated to the open book with monodromy given by a single Dehn--Seidel twist on the unit cotangent bundle of the $n$-sphere.
+In arbitrary dimensions, we provide obstructions to the existence of strong symplectic fillings of Bourgeois manifolds.
+This gives a broad class of new examples of weakly but not strongly fillable contact $5$--manifolds, as well as the first examples of weakly but not strongly fillable contact structures in all odd dimensions.
+These obstructions are particular instances of more general obstructions for $\SSS^1$-invariant contact manifolds.

 We also obtain a classification result in arbitrary dimensions, namely that the unit cotangent bundle of the $n$-torus has a unique symplectically aspherical strong filling up to diffeomorphism.